zoeskan/MCB185/README.md

 programming course with a molecular biology theme.
 Along with programming, you will be introduced to some essential bioinformatics skills and standards.

+## Re-Design ##

+The course is currently undergoing a re-design.
+This is currently INCOMPLETE.

 ## Participation and Grading ##

 In the real world, programming is generally done in teams.
 For this reason,